Allergies & Children

 Breathing.
 If you notice your child experiencing rapid breathing, wheezing, shortness of breath or a dry, hacking cough with clear mucus, hay fever or allergies may be involved.

 Allergy or Illness?
-Runny, itchy, red or swollen eyes and/or a stuffy nose that last beyond a week or two may be symptoms of hay fever, or allergic rhinitis, the most common form of allergy among children.
+Runny, itchy, red or swollen eyes and/or a stuffy nose that lasts beyond a week or two may be symptoms of hay fever, or allergic rhinitis, the most common form of allergy among children.
 If symptoms appear at the same time of year each year, they are likely to be caused by an allergy.

 Tummy Trouble.
 Allergies can cause intestinal symptoms, such as stomach cramps or repeated attacks of diarrhea, in children.
 Other symptoms include headaches, excessive fatigue and/or unusually crabby or restless moods.

 Ask the Doctor.
-Share your concerns with your child's pediatrician, who can help determine whether your child’s symptoms are allergy-related, and what actions, if any, need to be taken.
+Share your concerns with your child's pediatrician, who can help determine whether your child’s symptoms are allergy-related and what actions, if any, need to be taken.

 Anaphylaxis